 Water would be required for dust suppression on the mineral processing equipment and surrounding facility area, including haul roads.
-This water use would be expected to only cause minor, if any, impacts to water resources because the facility is small and only a small volume of water would be required to be used.
-In addition, the facility would emit air pollutants, and corresponding deposition of pollutants would occur, as described in Section 7.F. of this EA.
-However, the Department determined that, due to dispersion characteristics of pollutants and conditions that would be placed in MAQP #5081-00, any impacts from deposition of pollution on water quality, quantity, and distribution expected would be minor.
+This water use would be expected to only cause minor, if any, impacts to water resources because only a small volume of water would be required to be used.
+In addition, the facility would emit air pollutants and corresponding deposition of pollutants would occur, as described in Section 7.F. of this EA.
+However, the Department determined that due to dispersion characteristics of pollutants and conditions that would be placed in MAQP #5119-00, any impacts from deposition of pollution on water quality, quantity, and distribution expected would be minor.